An Overview of Mental Health in Idaho Falls, Idaho

 Two of the most significant indicators of economic health in a community are median household income and median home value.
 Data for Idaho Falls is interesting and somewhat contradictory in that the median home value for the city is quite a bit lower ($150,885) than that for the entire state of Idaho ($189,400), yet the median household income of Idaho Falls is $54,468, slightly higher than the statewide median of $51,807.

-An Overview of Mental Health in Idaho Falls
+Mental Health Statistics in Idaho Falls

 One of the most significant indicators of poor mental health is the rate of suicides.
 Statewide, the average rate of suicides in Idaho is higher than the national rate by about 48 percent, and it has one of the highest suicide rates in the country when compared to other states.
 On the county level, Bonneville County has a moderate to moderately low suicide rate at 20.9 per 100,000 people.
 The National Alliance on Mental Illness estimates that as many as 1 in 4 Idahoans are living with mental illness, and of those, the percentage of people with serious mental illness may be as high as 6 percent.